IndraGunawan/symfony-docs/contributing/code/reproducer.rst

    see if the bug appears or not.
 #.
 If you can see the bug, you're done and you can already share the code with us.
 #.
 If you can't see the bug, you must keep making small changes.
 For example, if
-   your original route was defined using XML, forget about the previous route and define the route using XML instead.
+   your original route was defined in a YAML or PHP file in the ``config/`` folder, forget about the previous route and define the route using the same pattern.
    Or maybe your application registers some event listeners and that's where the real bug is.
 In that case, add an event listener that's similar to your real app to see if you can find the bug.

 In short, the idea is to keep adding small and incremental changes to a new project until you can reproduce the bug.